Constitution of Cyprus: Fundamental rights and liberties

 Article thirteen says that any person has the right to move freely around Cyprus, and leave when they wish, subject to "reasonable conditions" imposed by law, while article fourteen states that no person shall be forced to leave the country.

-Article fifteen defines the right to privacy.
-Is states that every individual has a right to a private life except when infringing on someone's privacy is in accordance of the law and in the national interest.
-Article sixteen prohibits entering someone's property without their prior consent without an arrest warrant, unless you are rescuing the individual from danger.
+Article fifteen defines the right to privacy,stating that every individual has a right to a private life except when infringing on someone's privacy is in accordance of the law and in the national interest.
+Article sixteen prohibits entering someone's property without their prior consent, or an arrest warrant, unless you are rescuing the individual from danger.
 Article seventeen also discusses privacy, with its main focus being an individual's right to privacy in all lawful communication.

-Articles eighteen, nineteen and 21 secure freedom of speech, religion and assembly respectively, while twenty and 22 deal with the right to free education and marriage.
+Articles 18, 19 and 21 secure freedom of speech, religion and assembly respectively, while articles 20 and 22 deal with the right to free education and marriage.

 Article 23 adds to the rights laid out in article sixteen, by allowing citizens of Cyprus to purchase property and receive compensation for any damage to it.

 Article 24 requires citizens to pay taxes.
 It states that "every person is bound to contribute according to his means towards the public burdens."
 It also states that no organization may collect a tax without permission in a court.

 Article 25 ensures that every individual in Cyprus has the right to work, subject to conditions that may be in the law.
 Article 26 states that people may freely enter into contracts, and avoid be exploited by people with "commanding economic power."

 Article 27 states that, subject to conditions in the law, citizens have a right to take part in industrial action.
 It also states that members of the armed forces, police and gendarmerie are not allowed to strike.